British Trees And Shrubs

 Although we’ve suggested what grows best where, look around your area to see which trees and shrubs in hedges are growing well before buying - practice often contradicts theory.

 We sell all native British trees and shrubs, which are listed below.
+You'll find the odd "archaeophyte" too - brought here before 1500.
 In addition to smaller sized trees we also offer many species as standards.
 They are all British grown by specialist nurseries from British stock - in other words, they have UK origin and provenance.

 Tree and Shrub Advice & Guides

 Some does and don'ts about planting new woodland and plantations